-- The need for ease of access for attendees. - The Event location and venue should be in or near a city or town which is a recognised scientific or business centre, suitable for hosting an Event which is conducive to the exchange of ideas and the transmission of knowledge. - Member Companies must take into account the season during which the Event is held.
+- The Event location and venue should be centrally located when regard is given to the place of residence of the majority of invited participants. - The need for ease of access for attendees. - The Event location and venue should be in or near a city or town which is a recognised scientific or business centre, suitable for hosting an Event which is conducive to the exchange of ideas and the transmission of knowledge. - Member Companies must take into account the season during which the Event is held.
 The selected time of year must not be associated with a touristic season for the selected geographic location.